 Jonathan Harriman Holmes.
 He was the same age as Joseph Smith.
 It seems reasonable that Jonathan could have fallen in love with Fanny.
-If Fanny asked Joseph for a release from the covenant to marry another, an informed Emma might well rage.
+If Fanny asked Joseph for a release from their possibly unconsummated covenant marriage in order to marry another, an informed Emma might well rage.
 Similarly, Oliver Cowdery, the most obvious officiant at a plural marriage at that time, would have been outraged that a supposedly eternal union could be cast aside in a matter of mere weeks.